voxel51/fiftyone/examples/dataset_creation/README.md

 This dataset format is encapsulated by the `fiftyone.types.ImageLabelsDataset` type in FiftyOne.

-You can load a multitask image labels dataset backed by `dataset_dir` via the following command:
+You can load a multitask image labels dataset from disk via the following
+command:

 ```py
 import fiftyone as fo